How to Fix Car Roof Upholstery

 Step 3: Press and Secure

-Press the fabric back into place, working from the center outward to avoid wrinkles.
-I used my hands to smooth it out, but a small roller can help.
-If it’s a tricky spot, use push pins or clips to hold the fabric while the adhesive dries.
-Leave them in for at least 24 hours.
+Press the fabric back onto the board working from the center of the sagging area outward to prevent air bubbles and wrinkles.
+Use your palm or a small rubber roller to apply firm, even pressure.
+For hard-to-reach spots or curved sections, insert push pins or use binder clips to hold the fabric against the board while the adhesive cures.
+Leave them in place for at least 24 hours.

 Step 4: Check Your Work